It isn’t always easy being a vet.

 Working long hours, treating sick animals and sometimes dealing with highly emotional situations can take its toll.
 It’s no surprise that some vets become disillusioned and occasionally even fall out of love with the profession.

 Mum-of-two Laura Playforth, who lives in Castleford, West Yorkshire, was in precisely that position while working in a first-opinion practice.
 It wasn’t until she joined Vets Now as an out-of-hours ECC vet in 2007 that Laura rediscovered her passion for veterinary medicine.

-In this honest Q&A, Laura, who is now Vets Now’s head of veterinary standards and has just been appointed to the RCVS Quality Improvement Advisory Board, explains what brought her to Vets Now and what has kept her at the forefront of this growing business for more than a decade.
+In this honest Q&A, Laura, who is now Vets Now’s professional standards director and vice-chair of RCVS Quality Improvement Advisory Board, explains what brought her to Vets Now and what has kept her at the forefront of this growing business for more than a decade.